iBz-04/Devseeker/README.md

 ### Create new code (default usage)
 - Create an empty folder for your project anywhere on your computer
 - Create a file called `prompt` (no extension) inside your new folder and fill it with instructions
-- Run `gpte <project_dir>` with a relative path to your folder
+- Run `devseeker projects/my-new-project` with a relative path to your folder
-  - For example: `gpte projects/my-new-project` from the gpt-engineer directory root with your new folder in `projects/`
+  - For example: `devseeker projects/my-new-project` from the devseeker directory root with your new folder in `projects/`

 ### Improve existing code
 - Locate a folder with code which you want to improve anywhere on your computer
 - Create a file called `prompt` (no extension) inside your new folder and fill it with instructions for how you want to improve the code
-- Run `gpte <project_dir> -i` with a relative path to your folder
+- Run `devseeker projects/my-old-project -i` with a relative path to your folder
-  - For example: `gpte projects/my-old-project -i` from the gpt-engineer directory root with your folder in `projects/`
+  - For example: `devseeker projects/my-old-project -i` from the devseeker directory root with your folder in `projects/`

 ### Benchmark custom agents
-- gpt-engineer installs the binary 'bench', which gives you a simple interface for benchmarking your own agent implementations against popular public datasets.
+- devseeker installs the binary 'bench', which gives you a simple interface for benchmarking your own agent implementations against popular public datasets.
 - The easiest way to get started with benchmarking is by checking out the [template](https://github.com/gpt-engineer-org/gpte-bench-template) repo, which contains detailed instructions and an agent template.
 - Currently supported benchmark:
   - [APPS](https://github.com/hendrycks/apps)